TRAPEZITINAE, HESPERIIDAE, HESPERIOIDEA

-This species is found in the south of
+The species is found as three races in small pockets across the south of the continent:

 Further reading :